themattspiral/fast-prng-wasm/examples/pmc/README.md

-# pmc - Pi Monte Carlo
+# pmc - Pi Monte Carlo Estimation
 A [Monte Carlo estimation of pi (π)](https://www.geeksforgeeks.org/estimating-value-pi-using-monte-carlo/) using a large quantity of random numbers, demoing the **`fast-prng-wasm`** library.

 - Node CLI app